shanguanma/rir-generator/README.md

 This repository includes a tutorial, MATLAB examples, and the source code of the mex-function.
 A similar interface is available as a Python module and a C++ shared library.
 This uses Cython and requires the library to be built.

 A pure Python implementation using NumPy is also available, but this is 10-20x slower than the Cython version.
+This was implemented for my personal learning.

 More information can be found [here](https://www.audiolabs-erlangen.de/fau/professor/habets/software/rir-generator).